tanakamawere/personalwebsite/_posts/2025/2025-01-31-valentines.md

 There should be a day where we celebrate love.
 I am all for that.
 Every day of the year is a day to celebrate something.
 But let's compare mother's day to Valentine's Day.

-Here’s your **Mother’s Day vs. Valentine’s Day** comparison table with a funny twist:

 ### **Mother’s Day vs. Valentine’s Day**

 | Feature             | Mother’s Day 👩‍👧‍👦 | Valentine’s Day 💘 |